koaning/thismonth.rocks/src/ideas/lazer-cutting.md

 - crafts
 ---

 Odds are that you've got a lazer cutter nearby.
 They can cut plastics, wood and carton for you in whatever shape you'd like.
 If you want a custom shape for your box you could check out [makercase](https://www.makercase.com/#/).
+Or [trispace](http://trispace.cc/).

 <br>